stanman71/Python_Projects/vLab/README.md

 ### Features

-- Get configuration
+- get the current configuration
-- Update configuration
+- update the configuration by using a prepared config file
-- Delete configuration
+- delete selected parts of the configuration
-- Build complete topologies (by using Juniper vMX templates)
+- build complete virtual topologies

 ------------